Homepage About BJ Pricing Site Creation Site Design Client Comments Links Email BJ

 Milk - Any Flavor You Favor

-"Parmalat® Milk Box is real, wholesome milk, which is made available by using a revolutionary pasteurization process.
-This process heats the milk to an ultra high temperature, killing all bacteria that could cause the milk to spoil.
-The milk is then stored in an innovative ‘box’ that is seven layers thick and has an airtight seal.
-This prevents any contamination with air, light and bacteria.
-It keeps our milk healthful and delicious for up to six months (from the day packaged) without any refrigeration required, prior to opening.
-All Parmalat Shelf Stable milk quarts are packed 12 quarts per case.
-Our milk is also available in 5 gallon Bag in a Box."
+Being able to store Gossner's Shelf Stable Milks for months unrefrigerated before their expiration date is made possible by using a special pasteurization process.
+They heat the milk to an ultra high temperature (UHT), killing all bacteria that could cause the milk to spoil.
+The milk is then stored in a several layers thick carton, and has an airtight seal that prevents any contamination with air, light and bacteria.
+The milk is good up to six months (from the day packaged) without any refrigeration required, prior to opening.
+Be sure to read the expiration date on the carton because some of that time may have been spent sitting on the store shelf.

-Stagger when you buy a couple quarts by when you see a new expiration date on the top of the carton.
-That way it won't all go out of date at once.
-Because I stock Parmalat in my pantry, I've been able to help a couple families out by sharing some with them when they ran out of milk at a bad time.
+If you can, stagger when you buy a couple quarts so your milk won't all go out of date at once.
+Because I stock shelf stable milk in my pantry, I've been able to help a couple families out by sharing some with them when they ran out of milk at a bad time.

 Cheese